Rocky Mountaineer Train Holidays

 What about bags and transfers?

-Rocky Mountaineer's incredible rail tours service provides transfers from train to the hotel, and also handles your bags so they are waiting at your hotel when you arrive.
+Rocky Mountaineer's incredible rail tours service provides transfers from the train to the hotel, and also handles your bags so they are waiting at your hotel when you arrive.

 Do you sleep onboard?